 Colin Powell's tips for leadership

-Lt.
+Submitted by Lt.
 Brian Young, Public Safety, Medical College of Wisc.

 My Captain recently forwarded this list to me.
 It's an interesting read and makes some good points on being a leader.